adeeteya/Classipod/README.md

 - 🔎 Chose a Custom Folder To Scan Music From (By Default it is the Music Folder in the root of the application)
 - 🎨 Dark and Light Colored Ipod Classic Theme
 - 🖼️ Displays the Music Metadata (Album Art, Artist Names)
-- ⏩ Ability to seek forward and backwards on a audio file
+- ⏩ Ability to seek forward and backwards on a audio file (By Long Pressing the seek forward/backwards buttons)
 - ⏮️ Ability to go to previous and next track in the playlist
 - 📱 Ipod Classic User Interface
 - 🎞️ Cover Flow View
-- 🎡 Click Wheel with Scrollable Rotation Enabled (Scrollable Rotation Could be Smoother)
+- 🎡 Click Wheel with Scrollable Rotation Enabled
 - 💿 Now Playing Screen with current music progress displayed
 - 🎶 Songs Screen with all the possible songs in the system
 - 📲 Responsive Design For all Different Types of Screen Sizes